jspm/jspm-cli/docs.md

-﻿The JSPM CLI is the main command-line import map package management tool for JSPM.
+The JSPM CLI is the main command-line import map package management tool for JSPM.

 For import map generation API usage or in other environments, see the low-level [Generator API](/docs/generator/stable/) which is the internal import map package management and generation API which this CLI project wraps.